Engage at Westmont

 Eligibility for parking permit privileges is primarily based on class standing.
 If you have junior or senior class standing, you are eligible for a parking permit.
 If you have sophomore class standing, you may request a sophomore permit.
 Be advised, though, that Sophomore permits are very limited; so if you get a Sophomore permit, you are very lucky!
 For more information on parking permit eligibility, please click here.

 Briana Sanchez (Briana transferred Spring semester of her freshman year from San Francisco State University.
 She’s majoring in music, but she’s been able to take a lot of the math and science courses here, too, which she loves.
-She plans to graduate Fall or Spring, 2014.)
+She plans to graduate Spring 2016.)

 Here are some thoughts and tips for incoming transfers: